-The master's degree program in Education is offered with majors in 21st Century Teaching and Learning, Art and Science of Teaching, Classroom Technology, Early Childhood Literacy, Educational Development and Strategies, Educational Leadership, Instructional Media, Instructional Technology, International School Leadership, International Teaching and Learning, Middle Level Education Programs, Middle Level Education with Initial Pennsylvania Grade 4-8 Certification, Online Teaching, Reading, School Business Leadership, Special Education, and Teaching English to Speakers of Other Languages.
+The master's degree program in Education is offered with majors in 21st Century Teaching and Learning, Art and Science of Teaching, Early Childhood Literacy, Educational Development and Strategies, Educational Leadership, Effective Teaching, Instructional Media, Instructional Technology, International School Leadership, International Teaching and Learning, Middle Level Education Programs, Middle Level Education with Initial Pennsylvania Grade 4-8 Certification, Online Teaching, Reading Specialist, School Business Leadership, Special Education, and Teaching English to Speakers of Other Languages.
 All programs lead to a Master of Science in Education degree.

 Wilkes University offers six graduate programs that lead to an additional certification through the Pennsylvania Department of Education (PDE).
-The Master of Science Degree in Educational Leadership qualifies an individual for K-12 Principal Certification.
-The Master of Science Degree in Instructional Technology combined with the IT internship qualifies an individual for Pennsylvania K-12 Instructional Technology Specialist Certification.
-The Master of Science Degree in Middle Level Education qualifies teachers to apply for Pennsylvania's grades 4 to 8 certificate in a particular content area.
-The Master of Science Degree in Middle Level Education with Initial Pennsylvania Certification qualifies an individual to apply for Pennsylvania teaching certification in grades 4 to 8 in a particular content area.
-The Master of Science Degree in Reading with Pennsylvania Reading Specialist Certification qualifies an individual with a PA instructional certificate for Pennsylvania Reading Specialist Certification qualifies an individual with a PA instructional certificate for additional certification in Special Education.
-Teachers may obtain the Pennsylvania ESL Program Specialist
+The Master of Science Degree in Education with a major in Educational Leadership qualifies an individual for K-12 Principal Certification.
+The Master of Science Degree in Education with a major in Instructional Technology combined with the IT internship qualifies an individual for Pennsylvania K-12 Instructional Technology Specialist Certification.
+The Master of Science Degree in Education with a major in Middle Level Education with internship qualifies teachers to apply for

-Certification by completing the designated four courses in the Teaching English as a Second Language Program.
+Pennsylvania's grades 4 to 8 certificate in a particular content area.
+The Master of Science Degree in Education with a major in Middle Level Education with Initial Pennsylvania Certification qualifies an individual to apply for Pennsylvania teaching certification in grades 4 to 8 in a particular content area.
+The Master of Science Degree in Education with a major in Reading with Pennsylvania Reading Specialist Certification qualifies an individual with a PA instructional certificate for Pennsylvania Reading Specialist Certification.
+The Master of Science Degree in Education with a major in Special Education Certification qualifies an individual with a PA instructional certificate for additional certification in Special Education.
+Teachers may obtain the Pennsylvania ESL Program Specialist Certification by completing the designated four courses in the Teaching English as a Second Language Program.
 All program requirements for the University as well as for PDE must be met in order for the graduate to be eligible for certification.

 An additional program, although not a master's degree, is the Letter of Endorsement.
-These are available in four areas: Pennsylvania Autism, Discovery Education EDGE, Pennsylvania Online Instruction, and Teacher Leadership and Instructional Coaching.
+These are available in five areas: Pennsylvania Autism, Discovery Education EDGE, Pennsylvania Gifted, Pennsylvania Online Instruction, and Pennsylvania STEM.
 These 12-credit programs lead to a Letter of Endorsement that teachers can use to validate that they have advanced knowledge and skill in the area as indicated by the title of the endorsement.